-Sometimes the animals will become sick and (in the worst case) may die due to their compromised immune systems.
-If at any time you feel that your animals are not doing well, you can call to speak to one of our vet technicians.
-They will advise you on whether the animal should be brought in for an examination or not.
-If they require a trip to the vet, it would be arranged through us, at no charge to the foster family.
+Sometimes animals may become sick, especially young or bottle-feeding kittens, often due to their compromised immune systems.
+If at any time you feel that your animal is not doing well, you can call to speak to a member of our veterinary team.
+The will advise you on whether or not the animal should be brought in for an examination.

 Your friend would need to go through the adoption process at the Kingston Humane Society.
 If you can find homes for your foster animals, that’s great but the adoption will need to be officially handled though KHS with all the required paperwork completed.

-We are always on the lookout for people who are willing and able to the variety of canines that come into our care.
-This may include under-socialized dogs, puppies, orphaned puppies, dogs recovering from injury or illness, females with puppies, or potentially dogs with behavioral problems.
+We are always on the lookout for people who are willing and able to foster one of the canines that come into our care.
+Please note that there may not always be a dog suited to your lifestyle.
+The dogs most often needing foster are under-socialized, dogs recovering from injury or illness, females with puppies, or dogs with minor behaviour challenges.

 It depends on the nature of the dog’s problem.
 A litter of puppies require at least 8 to 10 weeks in their foster home, with their mother returning to KHS when the puppies are weaned at about 6 weeks.